SpectroFinance/SpectroCoin-Merchant-Prestashop/README.md

 This module integrates [SpectroCoin](https://spectrocoin.com/) Payments with [Prestashop](http://www.prestashop.com/) to accept [Bitcoin](https://bitcoin.org) payments.

-**INSTALLATION**
+** INSTALLATION **

-1. Upload files to your PrestaShop installations modules folder.
+1. Upload files to your PrestaShop Modules and Services click [Add a new module].
 2. Go to your PrestaShop administration.
-Modules -> "SpectroCoin" click [Install]
+PrestaShop Modules and Services -> "SpectroCoin" click [Install]

-**CONFIGURATION**
+** CONFIGURATION **

 1. Go to your PrestaShop administration.
-Modules -> "SpectroCoin" click [Configure]
+Modules and Services -> "SpectroCoin" click [Configure]
 2. Fill all fields

-**CURRENCY CONVERSION**
+** CURRENCY CONVERSION **

-SpectroCoin only supports EUR, BTC payments.
+SpectroCoin supports EUR, USD, GBP, SEK, NOK, DKK, Gold, HRK, GEL, BTC payments.

-If your store uses additional currencies, you should take additional measures, to be sure all orders are converted to the Transaction currency, which is supported by SpectroCoin.

 If your store does not have "Transaction currency" configured, go to Lozalization -> Currencies and add new one.

 **INFORMATION**